 Double check the label on your favourite clothes for any special washing instructions (like ‘dry clean only’ or ‘hand wash only’) to avoid damaging them.

-You can use whichever detergent and fabric softener you prefer, but if you’re taking powder it might be easier to put a smaller amount into a plastic tub (rather than carrying the whole box with you!).
-You might find it easier to use liquitabs, which you can just chuck in the machine with your washing.
+You can use whichever detergent and fabric softener you prefer, but if you’re using powder it might be easier to put a smaller amount into a plastic tub if you’ve got to carry everything down to a communal washing machine (rather than carrying the whole box with you!).
+For maximum ease, use liquitabs, which you can just chuck in the machine with your washing.

 Using university washing machines

-University halls of residence usually have a communal laundrette, with large coin-operated washing machines and dryers, which can be a very different experience to the ‘normal’ washing machine back home.
+Uni halls usually have a communal laundrette, often with large coin-operated washing machines and dryers, which can be a very different experience to the ‘normal’ washing machine back home.

 These are generally straight-forward to use, and will have instructions on the front of the machine – just make sure you actually read them before you start!

 The wash will probably take a while, so take a magazine, book, or maybe a bit of uni work to keep you occupied.
-If you’d rather go away and come back, take a note of when the wash is due to finish and make sure you’re back before then so that other people can use the machine – you don’t want to come back and find your wet washing unceremoniously emptied onto the floor (it can and does happen!).
+If you’d rather go away and come back, take a note of when the wash is due to finish and make sure you’re back before then so that other people can use the machine – you don’t want to come back and find your wet washing unceremoniously emptied onto the floor!

 Storing and carrying your laundry

-If you’d prefer a laundry basket for carrying your clean washing, have a look at our flexible duck egg laundry basket or simple purple hipster laundry basket – both are designed for the comfortable carrying of heavy washing.
+You won’t want to be without a laundry basket/hamper for carrying your washing.
+Have a look at our flexible duck egg laundry basket or simple purple hipster laundry basket – both are designed for the comfortable carrying of heavy washing.

 Hanging it out to dry